eoyebami/eoyebami.github.io/posts/helm/2024-04-14-helm-command-tricks.md

 $ helm upgrade my-wordpress bitnami/wordpress # updates a release in your cluster
 # Helm Upgrade Flags
 $ helm upgrade --install my-wordpress bitnami/wordpress --wait # updates a release and if it doesn't exist, it will install it, --wait flag will wait for its completion
-$ helm upgrade --install my-wordpress bitnami/wordpress --dry-run=client # dry runs install of wordpress
+$ helm upgrade --install my-wordpress bitnami/wordpress --dry-run # dry run install of wordpress
 $ helm upgrade --install my-wordpress bitnami/wordpress --dependency-update # installs charts and updates dependencies if they are missing
 $ helm upgrade --install --values values.yaml my-wordpress bitnami/wordpress # installs chart and sets custom values.yaml to be passed to templates
 $ helm upgrade --install --values values.yaml  --values.yaml override.yaml my-wordpress bitnami/wordpress # you can set multiple values.yaml, and right most file will take precendence